-Unless a previous acquisition of the house completed after 12 October 2013 you may assume that lawyers carrying out conveyancing in Woodhouse and Handsworth to continue to suggest a chancel search and or insurance against a claim.
+Unless a prior acquisition of the house took place after 12 October 2013 you could take it that lawyers handling conveyancing in Woodhouse and Handsworth to remain recommending a chancel search and or insurance against a claim.

 I've recently found out that there is a flying freehold element on a property I put an offer in a fortnight ago in what was supposed to be a quick, no chain conveyancing.
 Woodhouse and Handsworth is the location of the property.
 Is there any guidance you can impart?

 Flying freeholds in Woodhouse and Handsworth are unusual but are more likely to exist in relation to terraced houses.
 Even though you don't necessarily need a conveyancing solicitor in Woodhouse and Handsworth you must be sure that your lawyer goes through the deeds thoroughly.
 Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Woodhouse and Handsworth may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.